-The bill amends RCW 9.94A.535 to allow courts to impose exceptional sentences outside the standard range for offenders who meet specific criteria.
-It introduces new mitigating circumstances that the court may consider when determining whether to impose a lesser sentence.
-Notably, the bill includes provisions that recognize a defendant's caregiver status as a primary parent, legal guardian, or custodian of a minor child, or as a primary caregiver for other family members, such as elders and grandchildren.
-This status can be considered for a reduced sentence if the defendant does not have any substantiated findings of abuse or neglect, restraining orders, or certain convictions related to the victim.
+The bill amends RCW 9.94A.535 to allow courts to impose exceptional sentences outside the standard range for offenses based on substantial and compelling reasons.
+It outlines various mitigating circumstances that the court may consider when determining whether to impose a lesser sentence, including the defendant's caregiver status.
+Specifically, the bill introduces new provisions that recognize a defendant's role as a primary parent, legal guardian, or custodian of a minor child, or as a primary caregiver for other family members, as a potential mitigating factor.
+This status can be considered if the defendant does not have any substantiated findings of abuse or neglect, restraining orders, or certain convictions related to the victim.

 Statutes affected: Original Bill: 9.94A.535